vaibhavbhardwaj201/improved-homework/README.md

-# Vinted-Academy-Web - Infinite-scroll Gallery
+# Vinted-Academy-Web | Infinite-scroll Gallery

 Infinite-scroll image Gallery fetching images from Pexels

 # Features

-- Feching images and displaying image on React app
+- Feching and displaying image on React app
 - Ability for users to search images with keywords
 - Users can mark an image as favourite and data won't lost on reload
 - App is responsive and has better user experience on any device ('mobile, tablet, desktop')
 - Lazy loading images to save bandwidth
 - tests covering edge cases
-- Well written code which is easy to understand, organised in maintainable and scalable folder structure
+- Well written code which is easy to understand, organised, maintainable and scalable folder structure

+## Live Demo

 - Hosted [Live](https://image-gallery-three-gules.vercel.app/) on Vercel